LuciaRiva/LuciaRiva/sobreMi.md

 - 👋 Hi, I’m @LuciaRiva
 - 👀 I'm interested in the world of programming
-- 🌱 I am currently learning in the systems area of the company Grupo Pedro Vara.
+- 🌱 I am currently learning in the systems area of the company Bitali.

 ###  Hi devs 👋